openvcloud/docs/docs/selfhealing/selfhealingutils/volumedriver_memory_get.md

 #### enable: True
 #### descr:
 ```
-This script make sure any rouge volumedriver is killed by checking its threads count and memory consumption
+This script makes sure any rouge volumedriver is killed by checking its thread count and memory consumption

 ```
 #### license: bsd